Eternal Boy: Awkward Phase (2017)

 The band's first album as Eternal Boy was released on July 14, 2017, via Four Chord Music.
 It was produced by Chris Badami and includes 12 tracks.
 The album charted on five of the Billboard charts—the Billboard 200, Rock Albums, Independent Albums, Heatseekers, and Vinyl Albums charts.
 The band toured to support the album in the US, United Kingdom, Europe, and also released their first music video for the single "Hung Up On Hope" on the day the album was released.
 Awkward Phase was well received by the public and media outlets.
 The band subsequently released music videos for "Awkward Phase", "Demons", and "Harder to Stay".
 The band gained attention for having a classic pop punk sound during the genres pinnacle in the early 2000's.
 On August 28, 2020, the band performed the album in its entirety to celebrate the three-year anniversary of its release.

 Bad Days Are Over (2021)

 The band's album Bad Days Are Over was released on April 30, 2021, via Four Chord Music.
 Returning for production was Chris Badami with nine tracks.
 The original recording took place near New York City and just prior to COVID-19 closures.
 The album was then mastered by Ted Jensen during the pandemic so the band was unable to be in the studio during the mastering.
 The album received rave reviews, having charted on the Billboard Top 100 Albums for the first 4 weeks of its release as well as landing 3 Grammy considerations.
 Online record reviewing site TunedUp said Bad Days Are Over has "ripping riffs and infectious lyricism" that brings listers "unbridled joy."

+Little Room to Breathe (2024)

+In July 2024, the band released their 3rd album, "Little Room to Breathe."
+The record was positively received by the public, and the release corresponded with a US tour with the legendary Bowling For Soup.
+The record was produced by Chris Badami and mastered by Ted Jensen.
+The album landed on 2 of the nomination ballots for the Grammys for Best Rock Performance and Best Rock Album.